 - 2.8.6 Configuring SSL Library Support

 - 2.8.9 MySQL Configuration and Third-Party Tools

 Building MySQL from the source code enables you to customize build parameters, compiler optimizations, and installation location.
-For a list of systems on which MySQL is known to run, see http://www.mysql.com/support/supportedplatforms/database.html.
+For a list of systems on which MySQL is known to run, see https://www.mysql.com/support/supportedplatforms/database.html.

 Before you proceed with an installation from source, check whether Oracle produces a precompiled binary distribution for your platform and whether it works for you.
 We put a great deal of effort into ensuring that our binaries are built with the best possible options for optimal performance.
 Instructions for installing binary distributions are available in Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.

 If you are interested in building MySQL from a source distribution

 using build options the same as or similar to those use by Oracle to